Real template preview

 Frequently asked questions

-Include a concise summary, relevant design experience, measurable outcomes, focused skills, and portfolio-ready examples of the work you delivered.
+Include a concise summary, relevant illustration experience, focused skills, and portfolio-ready examples of the artwork and concepts you delivered.

-Should a illustrator CV focus on portfolio work or process?
+Should an illustrator CV focus on portfolio work or process?
+Open

 One or two pages is common, depending on your experience level and how much relevant detail you need to show.

-What skills matter most on a illustrator CV?
+What skills matter most on an illustrator CV?
+Open

 Yes.
 Use the layout as a starting point, then replace the sample summary, skills, and achievements with your own evidence so the final CV reflects your actual experience.